 For SPRBT, the calculated contribution rate shown in Table 1 is the ARC.
-The amortization period was established as 30 years as of June 30, 1999, and there are 21 years remaining as of June 30, 2008.
+The amortization period was established as 30 years as of June 30, 1999.
+In conjunction with the Rhode Island Retirement Security Act of 2011, the amortization period was reset to 25 years as of June 30, 2010.
 The period and amortization method comply with the requirements of GASB 25.
 The payroll growth rate used in the amortization calculations does not include any allowance for membership growth.